 There are an estimated ten million stateless people around the world.
 Refugees International focuses its efforts on reducing statelessness, particularly for the following populations:

 Read more about Refugees International work for stateless people.

 An asylum seeker is a person who is seeking to be recognized as a refugee, but has not yet received formal refugee status.
-During 2012, some 893,700 individual applications for asylum or refugee status were submitted to governments and UNHCR offices in 166 countries.
-2012 saw a significant number of people seeking asylum or refugee status from countries experiencing recent or ongoing conflict or security concerns.
-This includes asylum-seekers originating from Afghanistan, Somalia, the Syrian Arab Republic, and DR Congo.
+During 2013, some 1.1 million individual applications for asylum or refugee status were submitted to governments and UNHCR offices.
+With 109,600 asylum claims, Germany was for the first time since 1999 the world’s largest recipient of new individual applications, followed by the United States of America (84,400) and South Africa (70,000).